 And how publicly accessible and “transparent” will these new Integrated Care Partnership and Partnership Transition/Collaborative Communities Programme Boards be?

-The ‘Transforming Community Services’ update to Calderdale Adults Health and Social Care Scrutiny on the work of Calderdale Collaborative Community Partnership Board made no mention of this – or the 21st September deadline for confirmation of detailed arrangements.
+The ‘Transforming Community Services’ update to the 19th August 2021 Calderdale Adults Health and Social Care Scrutiny Committee on the work of Calderdale Collaborative Community Partnership Board made no mention of this – or the 21st September deadline for confirmation of detailed arrangements.